-Prior to beginning my legal education, I worked for a local accounting firm while attending college.
-Subsequently, I obtained a Bachelor of Business Administration degree from Austin Peay State University with a major in accounting.
+Prior to beginning my legal education, I worked for a local accounting firm while attending college at Austin Peay State University.
+In 1987, I obtained a Bachelor of Business Administration degree from Austin Peay State University with a major in accounting.
 In 1988, I passed the Certified Public Accounting exam and was licensed by the State of Tennessee as a Certified Public Accountant.
 However, since I do not actively practice accounting, I requested that the Tennessee Board of Accountancy place my CPA license on an inactive status.